alissapajer/old-alissapajer.github.io/posts/2015-03-27-categorytheory1.markdown

 some of these languages lend themselves quite naturally to such descriptions.
 Two such languages are Haskell and Scala.
 They serve as a good examples due to the prominence therein of types and functions.
-Furthermore, it is useful to see side-by-side examples in two languages so one can begin to look past the syntax and understand the underlying concepts.
+Furthermore, it is useful to see side-by-side examples in two languages so one can begin to look past the syntax to the underlying concepts.

+# Typed Functions

 Let us now begin.
 We've decided that we want to write a function named `foo`.
 In Python, one could write that function as follows: